Dubrovnik is an old city in its entirety, located on the Adriatic Sea coast in the extreme south of Croatia.

 Even though Dubrovnik is not exactly known for pickpockets, it is still recommended to remain vigilant, especially around the popular tourist landmarks of these gorgeous cities, and on the beaches.

 Dubrovnik is a city located on a seismically active spot, but serious earthquakes are extremely rare.
 Apart from that, there are no threats of natural disasters.

 Muggings do not happen in Dubrovnik, nor do kidnappings.
 However, it is best to avoid poorly illuminated areas and streets filled with bars and clubs because they are usually filled with intoxicated and aggressive people.

 Even though there were no terrorist attacks in Dubrovnik's recent history, tourists should remain vigilant and be aware of their surroundings at all times.

-Dubrovnik is a city where you could get scammed, so you should check your change twice, and never let your credit card out of site.
-Be wary of people trying to distract you offering you unwanted help, since it might be a trick to steal from you.
+Dubrovnik is a city where you could get scammed, so you should check your change twice, and never let your credit card out of sight.
+Be wary of people trying to distract you by offering you unwanted help since it might be a trick to steal from you.

 So...
 How Safe Is Dubrovnik Really?